Mtillmann/vitepress-blog-pure/posts/using-laravel-9-breeze-with-ddev-and-vite.md

 - docker
 description: mein erster blogpost
 ---
-# Using Laravel 9 / Breeze with DDEV and Vite

 When trying to use a fresh Laravel 9 installation with breeze, you’ll encounter the problem that your browser won’t be able to load and hot-replace the assets compiled by vite.